 What should I do to prepare my clients and house for photography?

-The exterior and landscaping will also photograph best when it is well-manicured and tidy.
-Hoses should be wound up or removed and garbage cans and garden tools placed in the garage or shed.
-Walkways and decks should be clean of debris.
+The exterior and landscaping will also look best when it is well-manicured and tidy.
+Hoses, garbage cans and garden tools should be out of sight and walkways & decks should be clean of debris.

 What about lighting?